Well, 2018 is almost over and cyber threats are still here to keep us alert and ready for our continued roller coaster ride in 2019 as well.

-IoT is slowly turning into reality and security becomes a growing concern in the afterthought fashion as always.
+IoT is slowly turning into reality and security becomes a growing concern in afterthought fashion as always.
 This reality will not materialize into a new cohort of specialized vendors due to its highly fragmented nature.
 So, we are not set to see any serious IoT security industry emergence in 2019.
 Again.
 Maybe in 2020 or 2021.

-Devops security had a serious wave of innovations in recent three years across different areas in the process as well as in the cloud and on-premise.
-2019 may be the time for consolidation into full devops security suites to avoid vendor inflation and ease integration across the processes.
+DevOps security had a serious wave of innovations in recent three years across different areas in the process as well as in the cloud and on-premise.
+2019 may be the time for consolidation into full DevOps security suites to avoid vendor inflation and ease integration across the processes.

-In 2019 we will see a flood of chipsets from Intel and AMD, Nvidia, Qualcomm, FPGAs and many other custom makers such as Facebook, Google, and others.
-Many new paradigms and concepts which have not been battle-tested yet from a security point of view.
+In 2019 we will see a flood of chipsets from Intel and AMD, Nvidia, Qualcomm, FPGAs, and many other custom makers such as Facebook, Google, and others.
+Many new paradigms and concepts have not been battle-tested yet from a security point of view.
 That will result in many new vulnerabilities uncovered.
 Also due to the reliance of chipsets on more software inside and of course due to the growing appetite of security researchers to uncover wildly popular and difficult to fix vulnerabilities.

 Freelancers and Small Office

 Professional and small businesses reliant on digital services will become a prime and highly vulnerable target for cyber attacks.
 The same businesses which find out it is very difficult to recover from an attack.
-There are already quite a few existing vendors and new ones flocking to save them and trend will intensify in 2019.
-The once feared highly fragmented market of small businesses will start being served with specialized solutions.
+There are already quite a few existing vendors and new ones flocking to save them and trends will intensify in 2019.
+The once-feared highly fragmented market of small businesses will start being served with specialized solutions.
 Especially in light of the over competitiveness in the large enterprise cybersecurity arena.

 Enterprise Endpoint Protection

-The AI hype wave will come to realization and will be reduced back to its appropriate size in terms of capabilities and limitations.
+The AI hype wave will come to the realization and will be reduced back to its appropriate size in terms of capabilities and limitations.
 An understanding clarifying the need for a complete and most important effective protective solution which can be durable for at least 3-5 years.
 Commoditization of AV in mid to smaller businesses and consumers will take another step forward with the improvement of Windows Defender and its attractiveness as a highly integrated signature engine replacement which costs nothing.